Water quality individual permits

 We issue NPDES individual permits for all municipalities and industries discharging wastewater to surface water.
 We might include stormwater discharges from an industrial facility under the individual permit when coverage requirements are not met for the industrial stormwater general permit.

 In January 2018, we clarified in a letter that small scale prospecting and mining requires NPDES permit coverage.
 Prospectors may apply for coverage under an individual NPDES permit using the application forms below.
 The Washington State Department of Fish & Wildlife (WDFW) also regulates small scale prospecting and mining under the state’s Hydraulic Code.
-WDFW is currently conducting rulemaking.
+In 2019, WDFW updated rules for this activity.

 Water quality pollution trading